1st eclipse season of 2026

 A lunar month (period of time between successive new moons or successive full moons) is about 29.5 days long.
 So a minimum of two eclipses (one solar and one lunar, in either order) happens in one eclipse season.
 A maximum of three eclipses is possible (either lunar/solar/lunar or solar/lunar/solar), though the first eclipse of the eclipse season has to come quite early to allow for a third eclipse near the end.

-So a minimum of two lunar eclipses and two solar eclipses occur in one calendar year.
+So a minimum of two lunar eclipses and two solar eclipses occurs in one calendar year.
 Yet, depending on how the eclipse seasons and lunar phases align, it’s possible to also have five, six or seven eclipses in one year.

 For the maximum of seven eclipses to occur in one calendar year, the first eclipse must come in early January.
 That leaves enough room for the seventh eclipse in late December.
 In one scenario, an eclipse season sporting two eclipses comes early in the year and late in the year.
 The middle eclipse season stages three eclipses.